johnridesabike/bikewalklife/posts/2021/09/library-book-bikes-got-more-popular-in-2021.md

   alt: ''
   caption: ''
 external_link: http://publiclibrariesonline.org/2021/08/library-book-bikes-gaining-in-popularity/
+excerpt: >
+  Book bikes are a growing trend for public libraries.
+They allow library staff to perform bookmobile-style outreach on two, or usually three, wheels.
+This past August had the second annual "Book Bike Week," and interest doubled since last year.

 ---
 Book bikes are a growing trend for public libraries.
 They allow library staff to perform bookmobile-style outreach on two, or usually three, wheels.
 This past August had the second annual "Book Bike Week," and interest doubled since last year.